-Lynton Talbot is an independent curator based in London, working collaboratively with artists to produce text, exhibitions and performative scenarios.
+Lynton Talbot is an independent curator based in London, working collaboratively with artists to produce text, exhibitions and platforms for performance.

-Together with Hana Noorali, he has started project spaces in both London and Berlin and curated over 30 exhibitions in commercial galleries, public institutions and project spaces across London and internationally.
+Together with Hana Noorali, he has started project spaces in both London and Berlin and has curated exhibitions in commercial galleries, public institutions and project spaces across London and internationally.

-Currently, Talbot is a collaborative participant in a long-form, publicly evolving project with Cally Spooner called Against the Performative.
-Situated somewhere between a rehearsal, an occupation, a programmation and a book synopsis, a partly improvised study on governance unfolds through exhibition spaces.
-This has so far been staged in Belugoa, Bilbao, The M Museum, Leuven and is due to be in London in April 2018.
+Currently, Talbot is a collaborative participant in an itinerant project with artist Cally Spooner called OFFSHORE.
+Situated somewhere between a rehearsal, an occupation, a programmation and a book synopsis, OFFSHORE is a partly improvised study on governance.

-Most recently, Am Nuden Da: RETROSPECTIVE was staged at Chelsea Space, London in April 2017 and ‘The boys the girls and the political’, an exhibition of 10 international, emerging artists at Lisson Gallery, London in July 2015.
+Talbot curated Am Nuden Da: RETROSPECTIVE at Chelsea Space, London in April 2017 and ‘The boys the girls and the political’, an exhibition of 10 international, emerging artists at Lisson Gallery, London in July 2015.

-He is a regular contributor to Art Monthly and Art Review as well as writing specifically with and for artists as a form of curatorial practice.
+He is a regular contributor to Art Monthly and Art Review and other arts-based publications and frequently contributes to exhibition texts, catalogues and artists monographs.
+Talbot also writes specifically with and for artists as a form of curatorial practice.

 He has developed and taught seminars at The School of the Damned, The Architectural Association and across UAL where he is currently Senior Lecturer in Curating and Collections.
 He is a Visiting Tutor at Goldsmiths University and Lecturer in Kings College London's Cultural Management and Creative Industries department.